Free broken link workflow

 Free Broken Backlink Checker for Source Pages and Outreach

-Use this page when you have a backlink source page, partner page, guest post, roundup, or outreach prospect you want to review.
-DeadLinkTool checks the links found on that public page and helps you spot broken outbound links, 404s, and opportunities for follow-up.
-It does not crawl a private backlink database or replace tools like Ahrefs; it is a free page-level checker for backlink cleanup work.
+Use this tool when you have a backlink source page, partner page, guest post, roundup, or outreach prospect you want to review.
+DeadLinkTool checks the links found on that public URL and helps you spot broken outbound links, 404s, and opportunities for follow-up.
+It does not crawl a private backlink database or replace tools like Ahrefs; it is a free source-URL checker for backlink cleanup work.

 FreeNo signupPrivate